 CDL DUI

 Illinois holds Commercial Driver’s License (CDL) holders to stricter DUI standards and tougher penalties.
 The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
-A second DUI results in lifetime disqualification.
-CDL drivers are also held to a stricter BAC limit of 0.04% when operating commercial vehicles.
+If you are convicted of a second DUI, you face permanent CDL disqualification.
+When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Mount Vernon, IL